 This is a list of medals that fall outside the pages on Gallantry medals (level 2 and above), Scout awards and awards for significant political or civil services, MBE, OBE, etc.

 They are selected for being somewhat unusual or awarded for a notable act.
 The specific citations are not always available.

-- Gallantry medals are discussed in Structure/ District/ Early Support
+- Gallantry medals (including MBE/OBE for gallantry) are discussed in Structure/ District/ Early Support

 - Scout Awards are under Awards, Badges and Insignia/ National Awards